-Many First Nations see nature as sacred, and consider themselves custodians of this nature world, and that it needs to be kept whole for future generations.
-Generally speaking, First Nations see themselves as the first nature environmentalists and stewards of the land.
+Many First Nations see nature as sacred, and consider themselves custodians of this natural world, and that it needs to be kept whole for future generations.
+First Nations see themselves as the first origninal environmentalists and stewards of the land.

 The Carbon RX management team has long-term and trusting relationships with First Nations Leadership and has, with the collaboration of many First Nation’s leaders, set an objective to be a First Nations material force and early innovator in the recognition, validation, and certification of voluntary carbon credits with Canadian and North American indigenous peoples.